Mud, from Jeff Nichols.

 But that’s not all I love.

-I love Adam Stone’s cinematography, restrained, yes, yet very effective and very beautiful; I love David Wingo’s atmospheric score – No surprise, given his extraordinary efforts on behalf of Nichol’s Take Shelter); I love the way it somehow manages to be simultaneously gritty and gentle — again with the strange, hypnotic tone — and I love the way Jeff Nichols’ brother (Ben) and his band (Lucero) are threaded throughout the film.
+I love Adam Stone’s cinematography, restrained, yes, yet very effective and very beautiful; I love David Wingo’s atmospheric score, (which comes as no surprise, given my affection for his extraordinary efforts on behalf of Nichol’s Take Shelter); I love the way it somehow manages to be simultaneously gritty and gentle — again with the strange, hypnotic tone — and I love the way Jeff Nichols’ brother (Ben) and his band (Lucero) are threaded throughout the film.

 But you know what I love most of all?